MKLab-ITI/pygrank/docs/generated/measures.md

  * *weights:* Optional.
 A iterable of floats with which to weight the measures provided by the previous argument.
 The concept of weighting depends on how measures are aggregated, but it corresponds to an importance value placed on each measure.
 If None (default), provided measures are all weighted by 1.
  * *thresholds:* Optional.
 A tuple of [min_val, max_val] with which to bound measure outcomes.
 If None (default) provided measures
  * *differentiable:* Optional.
 If True, a differentiable hinge loss is used to approximate max and min.
 Default is False.
- * *measures:* Optional.
-An iterable of measures to combine.
-If None (default) no new measure is added.
- * *weights:* Optional.
-A iterable of floats with which to weight the measures provided by the previous argument.
-The concept of weighting depends on how measures are aggregated, but it corresponds to an importance value placed on each measure.
-If None (default), provided measures are all weighted by 1.
- * *thresholds:* Optional.
-A tuple of [min_val, max_val] with which to bound measure outcomes.
-If None (default) provided measures
- * *differentiable:* Optional.
-If True, a differentiable hinge loss is used to approximate max and min.
-Default is False.

 <b class="parameters">Example</b>
 ```python